-Can Being Cheap Cost Your Company Big Bucks? … Let Me Count the Ways!
+Can Being Cheap on RCA Cost Your Company Big Bucks? … Let Me Count the Ways!

-“I need to share these ideas to keep people from making these mistakes.”
+“I need to share these ideas to keep management from making these mistakes.”

 1. CHEAP INVESTIGATIONS